isomerpages/moe-fairfieldsec/pages/privacy.md

 <p>1.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This is a Fairfield Methodist (Secondary) School website.
-Thank you for
+<p>This is the Fairfield Methodist (Secondary) School website.
+Thank you
-examining our privacy statement.
+for examining our privacy statement.
 <br>
 <br>
 </p>